Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Results

-Fig.~\ref{fig:uncertainty_LR} shows the results of two fits carried out with noise of $25\%$.
+Fig.~\ref{fig:uncertainty_LR} shows the results of two fits carried out for data with an applied noise of $25\%$ relative to the systems' standard deviation.
 The mean percentage uncertainty over the three parameters is plotted for both setups.
 Noticing in particular the spread of the percentile intervals, the single model setup is found to be synchronised and have a high precision from $\alpha = 7.5$ and SFDA from $\alpha = 11.5$.
 Once the SFDA setup is synchronised, it is found to have a reduced uncertainty compared with the single model.
-SFDA is found to be approximately one third more precise better than the single model setup for all value of $\alpha$ investigated.
+SFDA is found to be approximately one third more precise than the single model setup for all value of $\alpha$ investigated.
+However, since SFDA requires larger $\alpha$, uncertainty values for the same $\alpha$ cannot be directly compared.
+Fig.~\ref{fig:alpha_scan_LR} suggest that the SFDA technique is more accurate than a standard single model setup at higher values of $\alpha$.
+Fig.~\ref{fig:uncertainty_LR} additionally shows that SFDA is more precise than a single model for all values of $\alpha$ after the onset of effective synchronisation.
+In cases where accuracy and precision are desirable, and computational resources and time are available this would advocate for the use of SFDA.
+However, Fig.~\ref{fig:alpha_scan_LR} suggests that the error estimates do not represent the actual achieved accuracy of the parameter estimation.
+Both metrics suggest that the accuracy is less sensitive to the choice of $\alpha$ for SFDA.
+It is also important to note that in the context where precision is the priority, the lowest value of $\alpha$ after effective synchronisation should be chosen.
+Increasing values of $\alpha$ increase the parametric uncertainty because of the associated declining sensitivity of the trajectory to parameter changes.
+This is also the reason why for the same $\alpha$ SFDA shows consistently better performance: the less efficient indirect constraint to the observations makes it more sensitive to the parameters.
 Fig.~\ref{fig:noise_scan_LR} shows the results of varying the noise levels on the fitted parameter values.
-For all noise levels studied the quality of the fit can be considered good as the median of the mean percentage uncertainty on the parameters remains below 0.5\% even with noise levels of up to 50\%.
-SFDA is found to have similar mean error performance to the single model system across the range of noise levels tested.
-The spread of the error is slightly improved in the double model setup at low noise likely due to the forward-only model \textquoteleft smoothing\textquoteright\space outlying observation better than a single model setup.
+For all applied noise levels the quality of the fit can be considered good as the median of the mean percentage uncertainty on the parameters remains below 0.5\% even with noise levels of up to 50\%.
+SFDA is found to have a mean error performance similar to the single model system across the range of noise levels tested.
+However, the spread of the error is slightly improved in the double model setup at low noise due to the forward-only model smoothing outlying observation better than a single model setup.
 The parametric uncertainty is found to be consistently reduced in the double model system for all noise levels.
-This demonstrates the precision improvement achieved by running the forward model twice to \textquoteleft smooth\textquoteright\space the observations before carrying out data assimilation.
-The consequences of this are that for smaller or localised climate models, where computational resources are available and improved precision is desirable, SFDA could reduce error and particularly uncertainty.
+This demonstrates the precision improvement achieved by running the forward model twice to smooth the observations before carrying out data assimilation.
+The consequences of this are that for smaller models, where computational resources are available and improved precision or accuracy are desirable, SFDA can reduce error and particularly decrease uncertainty.